Watch the sunset from this remote island

-NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) the day before the tour begins a 10% administration fee will apply (+ the card fee).
+NO SHOWS & CANCELLATIONS: If you cancel before 6:00 pm (Lima time) the day before the tour begins or earlier a 10% administration fee will apply (+ the card fee).
 After this time there is a 100% no show or cancellation fee.

 You must email email@example.com (include the name of the tour and the reservation number) to cancel this tour or to make any changes.

 I can’t find my accommodation listed in the operator’s pick up locations as I’m making my booking.
 What should I select?

 This operator only offers pick-ups from the hotel and hostel accommodation listed.
 This list covers over 90% of the accommodation providers in the area.
 They do not provide pick-ups or drop-offs at private residences, Airbnbs, bus terminals etc. If you cannot find your hotel on the list, please select an alternative pick up location close by, and be ready for pick-up at the time shown on your booking confirmation

 A light backpack, water, sunscreen (very important!), a hat, a camera, and sunglasses are a must.
 Those who plan to stay longer/ overnight should also bring: warm layers, a sweater or jacket (very important), a woolly hat, and a scarf (temperatures can reach lows of -10 ̊ C).
 Don’t forget basic things, like toilet paper, snacks, personal medication, and money for drinks/food/tips etc.